 GTAW is an arc welding process that uses a non-consumable tungsten electrode to produce the weld.
 The weld area is protected from atmospheric contamination by a shielding gas (usually an inert gas such as argon), and sometimes a filler metal is used.

-GTAW is commonly used for thin welding sections of stainless steel and nonferrous metals such as aluminium, magnesium, and copper alloys.
+GTAW is commonly used for thin welding sections of stainless steel and nonferrous metals such as aluminum, magnesium, and copper alloys.
 The process grants the operator greater control over the weld than competing processes such as shielded metal arc welding and MIG welding, making it easier to produce high-quality welds.

 How to set up GTAW for welding magnesium?